jennguyen1/nhuyhoa/_posts/2015-08-01-Subsetting-With-dplyr.md

 </table>
 </div><p></p>

-In terms of subsetting by rows, dplyr's filter function is  equivalent to base R's subset function.

 # dplyr::select()
 The `dplyr::select()` function selects columns from a data set.
-To deselect columns, simply place a `-` before the name or special function call.
+To deselect columns, place a `-` before the name or special function call.

 ## Select columns by name
-Selecting columns by name is easy; just write out the name of the column(s), separated by commas - no need to wrap names with quotations or in a vector.
+Selecting columns by name by writing out the name of the column(s), separated by commas.

 {% highlight r %}
 # select multiple columns by name